SymbolicLight-AGI/SymbolicLight-PoC/README.md

 ## Usage

+For the complete 168M inference codebase, Bayesian Decoding Head logic, and SparseTCAM routing mechanisms, please visit our GitHub Repository.

 > All commands below should be run from the **project root directory** (the folder containing `model.py`, `generate.py`, etc.).

 ### Prerequisites